 The Egyptian mummy of Chonsu-maa-cheru can be dated to the time of the pharaoh Osorkon I (ca. 925-890 BC).
 In 1903, it came to the Museum of Ethnology in Hamburg, today’s Museum at the Rothenbaum – Cultures and Arts of the World (MARKK).

-Fortunately, the mummy was not unwrapped, as was often the case at that time.
-Instead, it became one of the first mummies to be examined with X-rays that had been discovered only a few years earlier.
+Fortunately, the mummy was not unwrapped, as it was often the case at that time.
+Instead, it became one of the first mummies to be examined with X-rays, which had been discovered only a few years earlier.
 Already then, a scarab was discovered on the chest of the deceased.

 In 1996, cross-sectional images of the entire mummy were created using computed tomography (CT).
 A scout view (left) illustrates the approximate position and size of the scarab.
 On a CT scan (right), the winged scarab is clearly visible between linen wrapping (above) and ribs (below).

 The views of the winged scarab shown here were reconstructed from a sequence of CT images.
-The body is made of stone (possibly lapis lazuli), the wings of gold foil.
-As we have no information about its natural colors, the colors used here were chosen according to artistic aspects.
+The body is made of stone (possibly lapis lazuli), the wings of thin sheet metal.
+Since we have no information about their natural colors, the colors used for the renderings were selected according to artistic aspects.